blbadger/blbadger.github.io/3-body-problem-2.md

 ..
 ```

-This approach has the added benefit of reducing the number of arguments to the `void divergence()` kernal, as intermediate variable arrays `nv1, dv_1_x` etc. can be initialized inside the kernal,
+This approach has the added benefit of reducing the number of arguments to the `void divergence()` kernel, as intermediate variable arrays `nv1, dv_1_x` etc. can be initialized inside the kernel,

 ```cuda
 double nv1x, nv1y, nv1z;